-It happened that a relation came on a visit to him, who was a charitable good man, and Mr. Smith, by his desire, sent for these poor children to come to him.
-The gentleman ordered little Margery a new pair of shoes, gave her some money to buy clothes; and said he would take Tommy and make him a little sailor; and accordingly had a jacket and trowsers made for him.
-After some days, the gentleman went to London, and took little Tommy with him, of whom you will know more by and by; for we shall, at a proper time, present you with some part of his adventures.
-The parting between these two little children was very affecting; Tommy cried, and Margery cried, and they kissed each other a great number of times: at last Tommy wiped off her tears with the end of his jacket, and bid her cry no more, for that he would come to her again when he returned from sea.
+After some days the gentleman went to London, and took little Tommy with him, of whom you will know more by and by; for we shall, at a proper time, present you with some part of his adventures.

+The parting between these two little children was very affecting: Tommy cried, and Margery cried, and they kissed each other a great number of times: at last Tommy wiped off her tears with the end of his jacket, and hid her cry no more, for that he would come to her again when he returned from sea.
 When night came, little Margery grew very uneasy about her brother; and after sitting up as late as Mr. Smith would let her, she went crying to bed.

 Little Margery got up in the morning very early, and ran all round the village, crying for her brother; and after some time returned greatly distressed.
 However, at this instant the shoe-maker came in with the new shoes, for which she had been measured by the gentleman's order.

-Nothing could have supported little Margery under the affliction she was in, but the pleasure she took in her new shoes: she ran out to Mrs. Smith as soon as they were put on, and, strocking down her frock, cried out, Two shoes, ma'am! see two shoes!" and so she behaved to all the people she met, and by that means obtained the name of Goody Two-Shoes; though her playmates called her Old Goody Two-Shoes.
-A 3 Mr. and Mrs. Smith would have been very happy if they could have afforded to have kept poor little Margery; but finding that impossible they were obliged to leave her to the mercy of the all-wise Providence.
+Nothing could have supported little Margery under the affliction she was in, but the pleasure she took in her two shoes: she ran out to Mrs. Smith as soon as they were put on, and, stroking down her frock, cried out, "Two shoes, ma'am! see two shoes!" and so she behaved to all the people she met, and by that means obtained the name of Goody Two-Shoes; though her playmates called her Old Goody Two-Shoes.

+Mr. and Mrs. Smith would have been very happy if they could have afforded to have kept poor little Margery; but finding that impossible, they were obliged to leave her to the mercy of the all-wise Providence.

-Little Margery, having seen how good and how wise Mr. Smith was, concluded that this was owing to his great learning; therefore she wanted, above all things, to learn to read.
-But then there were no Sundayschools for children, and Margery was much at a loss, at first, how to learn, but at last concluded to ask Mr. Smith to have the goodness to teach her at his leisure moments.
+Little Margery, having seen how good and how wise Mr. Smith was, concluded that this was owing to his great learning; therefore to read.
+But then there were no Sunday-schools for children\, and Margery was much at a loss, at first, how to learn, but at last concluded to ask Mr. Smith to have the goodness to teach her at his leisure moments.
 He very readily agreed to do so; and little Margery attended him one hour every evening, which was the only time he could spare.

-By this means she soon got more learning than her playmates, and laid the following scheme for instructing those who were more ignorant than herself.
+By this means she soon got more learning than her play-mates, and laid the following scheme for instructing those who were more ignorant than herself.
 She found that only twenty-six letters were required to spell all the words in the world; but as some of these letters are large and some small, she cut out of several pieces of thin wood ten sets of each.